ThatCatDev/Kaimu/docs/src/content/docs/guides/okta-auth.md

 ### "User is not assigned to the client application"

-- Assign the user to the Pulse application in Okta
+- Assign the user to the Kaimu application in Okta
 - Or enable "Allow everyone to self-service" in the application settings

 ### "Invalid scope"